Test Sample Accuracy Scales with Training Sample Density in Neural Networks: Abstract

 \section{Abstract}

-Intuitively, one would expect the accuracy of a trained neural network's prediction on a test sample to correlate with how densely that sample is surrounded by seen training samples in representation space.
-In this work we provide theory and experiments that support this hypothesis.
-We propose an error function for piecewise linear neural networks that takes a local region in the network's input space and outputs smooth empirical training error, which is an average of empirical training errors from other regions weighted by network representation distance.
-A bound on the expected smooth error for each region scales inversely with training sample density in representation space.
+Intuitively, one would expect accuracy of a trained neural network's prediction on test samples to correlate with how densely the samples are surrounded by seen training samples in representation space.
+We find that a bound on empirical training error smoothed across linear activation regions scales inversely with training sample density in representation space.
 Empirically, we verify this bound is a strong predictor of the inaccuracy of the network's prediction on test samples.
-For unseen test sets, including those with out-of-distribution samples, ranking test samples by their local region's error bound and discarding samples with the highest bounds raises prediction accuracy by up to 20\% in absolute terms, on image classification datasets.
+For unseen test sets, including those with out-of-distribution samples, ranking test samples by their local region's error bound and discarding samples with the highest bounds raises prediction accuracy by up to 20\% in absolute terms for image classification datasets, on average over thresholds.